-The London to Stonehenge day trip takes in Stonehenge, the lovely town of Bath and the Cotswolds village of Lacock.
+5. The London to Stonehenge day trip takes in Stonehenge, the lovely town of Bath and the Cotswolds village of Lacock.
 The tour also drives through the Cotswolds.

 Blenheim Palace is best known as the birthplace of Winston Churchill.
 It is the only non-royal Palace in the UK and well worth a visit.

-Visit Shakespeare’s Stratford and the Cotswolds with a free lunch on this Shakespeare’s Stratford and Cotswolds Tour.
+7. Visit Shakespeare’s Stratford and the Cotswolds with a free lunch on this Shakespeare’s Stratford and Cotswolds Tour.
 Pick up point is the Golden Tours office at Victoria Station at 8 am.

-Visit Stratford plus Bibury and Bourton-on-the-Water on this Cotswolds and Shakespeare tour.
+8. Visit Stratford plus Bibury and Bourton-on-the-Water on this Cotswolds and Shakespeare tour.
 This tour also departs at 8 am from the Golden Tours office at Victoria Station.

-Or set your own schedule with this Private Tour of Oxford and the Cotswolds.
+9. Or set your own schedule with this Private Tour of Oxford and the Cotswolds.

 Cotswolds Day Tours from Oxford